dounia-pihan/sales-analytics-elt-2026/README.md

 ## 🎥 Dashboard Demonstration

-Short walkthrough of a Power BI sales analytics dashboard built on top of a PostgreSQL and dbt ELT pipeline.
+Short walkthrough of the Power BI sales analytics dashboard built on top of a PostgreSQL and dbt ELT pipeline.

-🔍 For optimal readability of KPIs, charts and tables, please watch the video in the highest available quality.
+💡 For optimal readability of KPIs, charts and tables, please watch the video in the highest available quality (1080p or higher).

 [![Dashboard_Demo](sales_analytics_dbt/assets/Dashboard_Demo.jpg)](https://youtu.be/9O_DEE_z21k)